allisonkuo/f1-display/README.md

 bun dev
 ```

+We use the [`concurrently`](https://www.npmjs.com/package/concurrently) package to run both Flask and Next.js development servers simultaneously.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/api/healthcheck](http://localhost:3000/api/healthcheck) to verify that the Flask server is up and running.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.